varocketry/guitar-mastery-hub/public/lessons/lesson_004_understanding_shapes.md

 **Solutions**:

 **Solution 1: Use the naming game exercise**
-- âœ… Exercise 5 (Shape Naming Game) is designed for this
+- Ã¢Å“â€¦ Exercise 5 (Shape Naming Game) is designed for this
-- âœ… Practice it 5 minutes daily
+- Ã¢Å“â€¦ Practice it 5 minutes daily
-- âœ… Say shape name OUT LOUD before playing
+- Ã¢Å“â€¦ Say shape name OUT LOUD before playing
-- âœ… Repetition builds automatic recognition
+- Ã¢Å“â€¦ Repetition builds automatic recognition

 **Solution 2: Create memory anchors**
-- âœ… E-shape (Em): Two fingers side by side like "II"
+- Ã¢Å“â€¦ E-shape (Em): Two fingers side by side like "II"
-- âœ… A-shape (Am): Triangle points to A string (where it's named)
+- Ã¢Å“â€¦ A-shape (Am): Triangle points to A string (where it's named)
-- âœ… D-shape: Triangle points UP toward headstock
+- Ã¢Å“â€¦ D-shape: Triangle points UP toward headstock
-- âœ… G-shape: Big, wide, Ginormous spread
+- Ã¢Å“â€¦ G-shape: Big, wide, Ginormous spread
-- âœ… C-shape: Vertical line going up like a "C" curve
+- Ã¢Å“â€¦ C-shape: Vertical line going up like a "C" curve

 **Solution 3: Physical memory drill**
-- âœ… Form each shape 10 times
+- Ã¢Å“â€¦ Form each shape 10 times
-- âœ… Say name as you form it
+- Ã¢Å“â€¦ Say name as you form it
-- âœ… Your hand will learn faster than your brain
+- Ã¢Å“â€¦ Your hand will learn faster than your brain
-- âœ… Muscle memory + verbal = strong connection
+- Ã¢Å“â€¦ Muscle memory + verbal = strong connection

 **Solution 4: Visual memory**
-- âœ… Take photos of your hand in each shape
+- Ã¢Å“â€¦ Take photos of your hand in each shape
-- âœ… Label them clearly
+- Ã¢Å“â€¦ Label them clearly
-- âœ… Review photos daily
+- Ã¢Å“â€¦ Review photos daily
-- âœ… Visual + physical = better memory
+- Ã¢Å“â€¦ Visual + physical = better memory

 ---